andreigue/vex-123-for-parents/vex123_parent_guide.md

 ## Programming Basics with Touch Buttons

 Programming with the VEX 123 Robot's touch buttons is a straightforward way to teach your child the basics of coding.
 Use the buttons on the top of the robot to input a sequence of commands.
-Pressing the central green Vex button will set the robot in motion, executing the commands in the order they were entered.
+Pressing the central "VEX" button will set the robot in motion, executing the commands in the order they were entered.
 Each button on the robot triggers a specific action:

 - Move Forward: Directs the robot to move forward by one tile.
-- Left/Right: Rotates the robot 90 degrees to the left or right.
+- Left/Right: Rotates the robot 90 degrees to the left/right.
 - Sound: Triggers the robot to play a sound.
 - VEX (Start): Executes the programmed sequence of commands.
 Also used to turn off the robot by holding this button for 3 seconds.